ampproject/amp.dev/content/reference/components/dynamic-content/amp-form.md

 ## Security considerations

 ### Protecting against XSRF
-In addition to following the details in the [AMP CORS spec](https://www.ampproject.org/docs/fundamentals/amp-cors-requests.html), please pay extra attention to the section on ["Processing state changing requests" ](https://www.ampproject.org/docs/fundamentals/amp-cors-requests.html#processing-state-changing-requests) to protect against [XSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery) where an attacker can execute unauthorized commands using the current user session without the user knowledge.
+In addition to following the details in the [AMP CORS spec](https://www.ampproject.org{{g.doc('/content/docs/fundamentals/amp-cors-requests.md', locale=doc.locale).url.path}}), please pay extra attention to the section on ["Processing state changing requests" ](https://www.ampproject.org/docs/fundamentals/amp-cors-requests.html#processing-state-changing-requests) to protect against [XSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery) where an attacker can execute unauthorized commands using the current user session without the user knowledge.

 In general, keep in mind the following points when accepting input from the user: